 - Legal: Our litigation and continued efforts toward gaining a humane handling bear fruit.
 A policy is included in all roundup contracts nationwide and enters into a two year beta test phase.

 - Litigation: FOIA addressing cronyism, threats, misuse of funding.
 Case turned over to House (Congress) team.

 - Congressional testimony: House Investigative team, OIG: Intensive engagement on escalating extremism on public lands.

 - Congressional testimony: House Investigative team, OIG: Intensive engagement on escalating trespass livestock on public lands.

 - Litigation: Gold Bar (mining) addressing existing and recognized flaws in BLM HMA boundary lines as habitat impacts from mining threaten to increase pressure on herds.
 Litigation created a pathway for continued action should wild horses be targeted for removal.

-- Litigation against Grazing decisions at Eagle and Silver King HMAs.
+- Litigation against Grazing decisions at Eagle and Silver King HMAs (IBLA).
 Outcome: BLM withdrew project.

 - Legal action to maintain access to BLM “private” holding facilities if they are used as intake for wild horses from the range.
 Status: specific incident successful.

 - Our groundbreaking First Amendment litigation was the legal key used to stop spay experiments on wild horses in Oregon.

 - Participated in legal action against dangerous water law precedent ant the Mt Hope mine.
 Status: Permit withdrawn.